Section 10 - Recreational and Cultural Resources

 A Student Arts Fee, a Patron of the Arts Program, and grants provide Artswego's support.
 Faculty and staff are encouraged to support Artswego through the Patron of the Arts Program either with a direct contribution or payroll deduction.
 In return for support, patrons receive discounted tickets and are listed in the program for the Performing Arts Series.

-Through the support of Auxiliary Services, students can attend performances at Oswego State for the cost of a movie or less.
-Faculty are encouraged to make the arts part of their curriculum, As part of the First Year Experience support is available through the Office of the Associate Provost for freshmen preceptor classes to attend performances at no charge.
-Faculty- should call 312-2232 to take advantage of this opportunity.
+Through the support of Auxiliary Services, students can attend performances at SUNY Oswegofor the cost of a movie or less.
+Faculty are encouraged to make the arts part of their curriculum.
+As part of the First Year Experience, support is available through the Office of the Associate Provost for freshmen preceptor classes to attend performances at no charge.
+Faculty should call 312-2232 to take advantage of this opportunity.

-Another program, unique to the campus is a program called Take Your Students to the Arts.
-When faculty members purchase their own tickets, they receive up to four free student rickets for one of the events in the Performing Art Series.
+Another program unique to the campus is a program called Take Your Students to the Arts.
+When faculty members purchase their own tickets, they receive up to four free student tickets for one of the events in the Performing Art Series.

 Faculty members who would like to facilitate bringing an arts program to campus can receive financial support from Artswego.
 Faculty members can be involved in planning as a member of the Arts Programming Board or by serving on one of several committees.

-Music Members of the music faculty regularly present faculty concerts and recitals.
-Musical organizations, sponsored by Student Association, and under the direction of members of the music faculty, also present a wide range of concerts on campus.
-With the exception of one or two benefit concerts each year, all of these programs are open to the public at no charge.
+Music: Members of the music faculty regularly present faculty concerts and recitals.
+Musical organizations, sponsored by Student Association and under the direction of members of the music faculty, also present a wide range of concerts on campus.
+Working with Artswego, the music department sometimes bring nationally and internationally touring musicians to campus for concerts and sometimes residencies working with students.

-Theatre Theatre faculty and staff work closely with students to present a varied program of theatrical works to me campus and community.
-Productions are funded from a variety of sources including box office receipts and the Student Association through the Blackfriars' Theatre Organization.
-Productions are given in the 500-seat Waterman Theatre and the smaller Lab Theatre with its more flexible space.
-The department also supports Auxiliary Services' Waterman Summer Dinner Theatre and the Oswego Opera Theatre, Inc.
+Theater: Theater faculty and staff work closely with students to present a varied program of theatrical works to me campus and community.
+Productions are funded from a variety of sources including box office receipts and the Student Association through the student Blackfriars Theater Organization.
+Productions unfold in the 500-seat Waterman Theater, the smaller Lab Theater with its more flexible space and during Tyler renovations in Hewitt Union spaces.

-Through the college's Continuing Education Office in Swetman Hall, an extensive number of programs and courses are available.
+Through the college's Office of Extended Learning in Marano Campus Center, an extensive number of programs and courses are available.
 These include offerings for adults and for children on a wide variety of subjects.
-Information on the Continuing Education offerings is distributed to the academic and professional staff, or can be obtained by contacting the Continuing Education Office by calling 312-2270.
+Information on these offerings can be obtained by contacting the Office of Extended Learning by calling 312-2270.

-There are a number of other recreational, cultural, and social activities available in Oswego, nearby Syracuse and Rochester, and smaller venues.
-The best source of information for event; is the newspaper and radio stations.
-Also contact the Greater Oswego Chamber of Commerce, Inc. in Oswego.
+There are a number of other recreational, cultural and social activities available in Oswego, nearby Syracuse and Rochester and smaller venues.
+The best source of information for events are media outlets or by contacting the Greater Oswego-Fulton Chamber of Commerce in Oswego.